noc-lang/doc/README.md

 ### Build locally the Noc Manual

-> Before to build the manual, you have to install pandoc to convert convert some Markdown snippets in HTML
+> Before to build the manual, you have to install pandoc to convert some Markdown snippets in HTML.

 ```sh
 git clone --recursive https://github.com/noc-lang/docs && cd docs